 The RailCo version of the model is designed to convey the business case for the Alberta to Alaska Railway company, based on the assets which it is expected to own, operate and maintain; and the associated operating and maintenance costs for which it will bear responsibility.
 For example, the tank cars used for transporting bitumen would most likely be owned by the shippers or by a third party.
 As a result, the capital required for these tank cars is not included in the RailCo version of the DCF model.
-This means that the transit price per barrel derived from the RailCo model is the actual price that would form the basis of a long-term contract between the railway company and committed shippers.
-The contract could be structured with changing prices over time and/or different prices for shippers with different volume and other commercial and contractual commitments.
+This means that the transit price per barrel derived from the RailCo model is the actual price that would form the basis of a long-term contract between RailCo and committed shippers (although the contract could be structured with changing prices over time and/or different prices for shippers with different volume and other contractual commitments).